wso2/docs-choreo-dev/en/docs/insights/derive-insights.md

 ### Reports

-This page allows you to download monthly usage reports for your system.
+The **Reports** page allows you to download monthly usage reports for your system.
 There are pre-configured reports with system-wide statistics, and a custom report generator to generate reports based on a subset of APIs/applications.

 ![Report page](../assets/img/insights/report-page-full.png){.cInlineImage-full}